What's an apprenticeship?

 Foundation Apprenticeships: Skills for work, learned while at school

 Still in school?
 Why not start an apprenticeship alongside your other subjects?

 The same level as a Higher, National 5 or National 4, a Foundation Apprenticeship could be perfect for you.

 Understand what working life is really like and learn practical skills, whilst you're still at school.

 You'll learn about the world of work and you'll come out with an industry recognised qualification.

 Modern Apprenticeships: Get a job, get paid, get qualified

 With a Modern Apprenticeship, you learn on the job.
 You'll be just like any other employee, but you'll also be working towards a qualification.

-You could be spending some time at work, and some time at college or with a training provider.
+You could be spending some time at work, and some time at college or with a learning provider.
 But you'll be able to put your new skills into practice right away.
 And you're getting paid while you get your qualification.